 So what happens when your physical therapy is done?
 How do you continue the active lifestyle that your physical therapist has encouraged?
 OPTI has a Wellness and Performance Program for patients of all ages!
 If you have been seen by one of the physical therapists at OPTI for physical therapy services, you qualify for this special program.

-The Wellness and Performance Program is run by a Personal Trainer with a Degree in Athletic Training.
-This program bridges the gap for you when you are done with formal physical therapy services but want to continue a commitment to health and wellness by performing a regular exercise regime to improve overall health and for some of you, sports performance.
-The exercise program that the Personal Trainer will be doing with you is dictated by the licensed Physical Therapist who was treating you at OPTI in order to make sure that you are performing a workout that takes into account your general health history, recent injury, and goals.
+The Wellness and Performance Program bridges the gap for you when you are done with formal physical therapy services but want to continue a commitment to health and wellness by performing a regular exercise regime to improve overall health and for some of you, sports performance.
+The exercise program that you will be doing is dictated by the licensed Physical Therapist who was treating you at OPTI in order to make sure that you are performing a workout that takes into account your general health history, recent injury, and goals.
 Whether it is to make the varsity basketball team or be able to keep up with your grandchildren, OPTI’s Wellness and Performance Program can help you achieve your goals!

 OPTI also offers gym memberships that allow for continued gym and equipment access to current and former patients during specified hours as well as participation in OPTI’s WellFIT Program.
 The WellFIT Program is a group workout circuit lasting 30-40 minutes that includes stations for upper and lower body strength, cardiovascular exercise, balance, and coordination.
 This is held over the lunch hour on Mondays, Wednesdays, and Fridays.
-The WellFIT Program is supervised by an Athletic Trainer.
+The WellFIT Program is supervised by Ally Brown, who has a degree in athletic training, as well as Katie Cordery, physical therapist.
 The cost for a gym membership, which includes the WellFIT program, is $30.00/month.
 Call today for more details or to get signed up!

 Your Comeback Story Starts Here!